ACT for Yorkshire Ltd - Speech & Language Therapy for adults with neurological conditions

 Who do you share my data with?

 When providing healthcare, it is considered good practice to keep other people involved in your care updated.
-We may share your information with any of the following: your family/carer/friend, your G.P or Medical Consultant, another SLT or healthcare professional involved in your care, your employer, your case manager or legal team, your private health insurer or your NHS Trust.
-Wherever possible we will ask your permission before sharing your information with other people.
-The exceptions to this are if we are required to share the information by law, or we consider you to be at risk by not raising our concerns (e.g. legislation around issues of adult safeguarding).
+ACT for Yorkshire Ltd. may share your information with any of the following: your family/carer/friend, your GP or Medical Consultant, another SLT or healthcare professional involved in your care, your employer, your case manager or legal team, your private health insurer or your NHS Trust.
+We will normally get your verbal or written permission before sharing your information with other people.
+An exception to this would be when the law requires the information to be shared, or if you may be at risk if any concerns are not raised appropriately (e.g. legislation around issues of adult safeguarding).
+ACT for Yorkshire Ltd. will never sell or loan information about you to third party service providers and your data will not be exported outside of the U.K. unless you live abroad and give additional consent for this to happen.

 How long do you keep data about me?

+Professional guidelines require all Speech & Language Therapists (Independent or within the NHS) to retain clinical files and work diaries (containing contact information) for a period of 7 full years after discharge from our care.
+This is helpful if you need further treatment at a later date but is also a legal requirement.
+Financial records and items such as our bank statements (which may contain your name and bank details if you have made online payments) are also required to be kept for a full 7 year period by HMRC for tax purposes.
 Clinical discharges and accounts are shredded and destroyed by ACT for Yorkshire Ltd. annually in the January of each year, so the maximum your data would be kept is 7 years and 364 days unless you were re-referred to us during that period when the clock would re-set for the new episode of care.

-Duplicate data (which also appears in your SLT file) such as your telephone number and email address will be deleted from electronic devices when you are discharged to reduce the possibility of a data breach if such devices are lost or stolen.
+Duplicate data (which also appears in your SLT file), such as your telephone number and email address will be deleted from electronic devices when you are discharged to reduce the possibility of a data breach if such devices are lost or stolen.
+The above requirements mean that your ‘right to be forgotten’ under GDPR law does not apply until we no longer have a need to keep your data for the reasons explained above.

 How can I access the information you hold about me?